MCP Servers

 2. Prompts for any required environment variables (or reads them from --env)

-3. Writes the mcpServers entry to the correct config file for your AI tool
+3. Writes the server entry to the correct config file for your AI tool (mcpServers for most clients; OpenClaw uses nested mcp.servers in ~/.openclaw/openclaw.json)

 4. Updates mog.lock.json